prograd-org/lab-ipl-teams/README.md

 - `phoneNumber` of the team.
 - `image` depicts the IPL team badge(logo).

-You can find the full list of IPL [IPL TEAMS](https://www.iplt20.com/) on google.
+You can find the full list of [IPL TEAMS](https://www.iplt20.com/) on google.
 In our application we have to show at least six of them.
 The result could be something like this:

 <!-- :::info -->
 **Note** that we are iterating over arrays to show all the information: `name`, `best-players`, `phoneNumber` and `image` of every team.